piyush-malu/CO2-Emission-by-Vehicles/README.md

 Fuel Consumption Comb mpg =The combined fuel consumption in both city and highway is shown in mile per gallon(mpg)

 # What is done ?
+1.First I imported the dataset into colab and analyzed and understood the data set properly by going through some of the info like columns, info, etc.
+2.After analyzing, I found the correlation between all colums and plotted the graph to find out relation between different columns using heatmap.
+3.Then I spillted the data set into train set and test set.
+I will use train set to create and train the model and test test to further test and found the accuracy at the end.
+4.I applied Linear Regression and fitted the data set and then did the prediction on the test set.
+5.I scatter the prediction of Y (student condition) as per the input X_test using matplot library and then plotted using seaborn library.
+6.At last I found the accuracy of the prediction.
+7.Additionally i have few other things to the dataset like Ridge and Random Forest.